-Jed died 6 months after his initial diagnosis; the 5-year survival rate for rare cancer patients is much lower than common cancers, resulting in a disproportionate number of all cancer deaths.
+Jed Taxel died 6 months after his initial diagnosis.
+The 5-year survival rate for rare cancer patients like Jed is much lower than for patients diagnosed with common cancers, and results in a disproportionate number of all cancer deaths.

 The diagnosis and treatment of rare cancers is challenging and oncologists who manage these patients find it difficult to access bona fide experts with meaningful treatment input.
-The development of clinical trials in rare cancers in both early and advanced disease settings has been a major challenge.
+A major roadblock in identifying, developing, and evaluating therapies including precision medicine and immunotherapies for rare cancer is that only limited samples are available.

-When looking at overall expenditure allocations in cancer research by leading research funding agencies, cancer experts generally agree that funding is primarily focused on the prevalent “common” cancer forms, and fails to sufficiently fund rare cancer research.
+When looking at overall National Cancer Institute (NCI) funding allocations in cancer research, a comparison of spending on cancer research reveals discrepancies in the distribution of research funding, which is primarily focused on “common cancer” forms and fails to sufficiently fund rare cancer research.

-That is the mission of this foundation.
+That is the mission of the JEDI Rare Cancer Foundation.
 Innovative science is the only way rare cancer detection and treatment will improve.
-The foundations’ philanthropy is laser focused to advocate for and empower investigators, physicians and cancer research institutions’ rare cancer efforts.
+The foundation’s philanthropy is laser focused to advocate for and empower investigators, physicians, and cancer research institutions’ rare cancer efforts.